learnsol/Epik-netflixrecommendation/README.md

-A netflix recommendation RAG Chat bot
+A Netflix recommendation RAG Chat bot ( Part of Raghack 2024)

 Needs the following resources
   1. Azure OpenAI resource - A base model, i have used gpt-4o-mini